Appalachian–Blue Ridge forests

 They are one of the world's richest temperate deciduous forests in terms of biodiversity; there are an unusually high number of species of both flora and fauna, as well as a high number of endemic species.
 The reasons for this are the long-term geologic stability of the region, its long ridges and valleys which serve both as barrier and corridors, and their general north-south alignment which allowed habitats to shift southward during ice ages.
 The mountains also contain a large variety of diverse landscapes, microclimates and soils all constituting microhabitats allowing many refugia areas and relict species to survive and thrive.

 Climate

 The climate varies from humid continental in the north to humid subtropical in the south.
-Summers are hot at lower elevations, warm at higher elevations.
+Summers are hot at lower elevations and warm at higher elevations.
 Winters are cold at higher elevations and cool at lower elevations.

 Flora

-In terms of biodiversity, the only comparable temperate deciduous forest regions in the world are in central China, Japan and in the Caucasus Mountains.
+In terms of biodiversity, the only comparable temperate deciduous forest regions in the world are in central China, Japan, and in the Caucasus Mountains.
 Both the Appalachians (along with the neighbouring Appalachian mixed mesophytic forests ecoregion) and central China contain relict habitats of an ancient forest that was once widespread over the Northern Hemisphere.
 There are species, genera, and families of plants that occur only in these two locations.
 The Great Smoky Mountains are particularly rich in biodiversity.